sericaia/www/src/pages/blogposts/20190605_demystifying-the-GraphQL-dataloader-utility_there-is-no-magic.md

 ---
-title: "Demystifying the GraphQL dataloader utility: there is no magic!"
+title: 'Demystifying the GraphQL dataloader utility: there is no magic!'
-date: "2019-06-05"
+date: '2019-06-05'
 ---

 > "DataLoader is a generic **utility** to be used as part of your application's **data fetching** layer to provide a consistent API over various backends and reduce requests to those backends via **batching** and **caching**." ([source](https://github.com/facebook/dataloader))